Overview

 Buildings

-Heating is by far the largest end-use for households (64% in 2021).
-The heating consumption of households per m2 has decreased by 26% over 2000 - 2021 (-1.4%/year) thanks to the tightening of building codes, coupled with financial incentives to promote thermal retrofitting of existing dwellings and the adoption of more efficient heating systems.
+Heating is by far the largest end-use for households (63% in 2022).
+The heating consumption of households per m² has decreased by 1.4%/year over 2000-2022 thanks to the tightening of building codes, coupled with financial incentives to promote thermal retrofitting of existing dwellings and the adoption of more efficient heating systems.
 Most of the reduction took place before 2014, as this specific consumption has remained fairly stable since then.
-The energy consumption per dwelling decreased less than the consumption per m2 (by 0.7%/year and 1%/year respectively) due to an increase in the average dwelling size (+0.3%/year since 2000).
-The shares of cooking and water heating are decreasing while electrical appliances account for a larger share (14% in 2021, + 3 points since 2000); the share of air conditioning (AC) remains marginal.
+Data shown in Figure 3 include the ambient heat of heat pumps which affects the real variation of the heating consumption per m²; excluding the ambient heat, the reduction would have been much higher (by 0.3 points or 1.7%/year).
+The energy consumption per dwelling decreased less than the consumption per m² (by 0.8%/year and 1.2%/year respectively) due to an increase in the average dwelling size (+0.3%/year since 2000).
+The shares of cooking and water heating are decreasing while electrical appliances account for a larger share (14% in 2022, + 3 points since 2000); the share of air conditioning (AC) remains marginal.

 As part of the 2023 revisions of the ETS Directive, a new emissions trading system named ETS 2 was also created, separate from the existing EU ETS.
 This new system will cover and address the CO2 emissions from fuel combustion in buildings, road transport and small industry not covered by the existing EU ETS.